 Keep it simple & comfortable.
 I encourage neutral colors, steering away from busy patterns, logos, or bright colors (can cause color cast) that will distract from our focus – the baby.
 Colors like white, cream, taupe, tan, grey, and black tend to photograph best.
 A neutral color palette is my personal favorite – it allows the focus to be on you as a family rather than what you’re wearing.
 Also keep in mind the décor and colors of your home when planning your outfits.

 Moms, consider a light, flowy shirt or dress.
-Nothing is more frustrating during a shoot than constantly having to readjust clothing you don’t feel good in.
 For your husband, similar rules apply.
 Solid or subtle pattern tops work best.
 Textured fabrics and layers are great as well.
 Casual clothes and bare feet look most natural in a home setting.

 For the newborn, skip the cute outfits.
 They tend to be bulky and awkward, and distract from the actual baby.
-A swaddle or wrap is usually all that’s needed (and that precious birthday suit of theirs).
+A simple swaddle or wrap is usually all that’s needed.

 *Side Note: If your baby has jaundice or is still yellow from jaundice it is best we wait until it is out of his/her system.
 Jaundice is very hard to edit out of skin due to the yellow/red blotchiness it causes as it is leaving their system.
 Jaundice is typically gone by week 2.

 Step 1.
 Prep your space.
 Focus on decluttering the 3 main rooms that I like to shoot this type of session in: the nursery, the master bedroom, and the living room.
 Clean off side tables, make the bed, and tidy up the nursery.
 Please open up the blinds/curtains to let in as much natural light as possible & turn OFF any lights.